The Cooper Union for the Advancement of Science and Art logo

 Is The Cooper Union for the Advancement of Science and Art the right fit for me?

 Whether The Cooper Union for the Advancement of Science and Art is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (21% admit rate), cost ($44,550/year out-of-state), campus culture in New York, and available programs.
+Key factors to consider: admissions selectivity (21% admit rate), avg net price ($13,269/year after aid), campus culture in New York, and available programs.
 Use CollegeCove's compare tool to weigh The Cooper Union for the Advancement of Science and Art against similar schools side-by-side.

 Ready to apply?